terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 SearchRequest srq = queryingManager.newSearchRequestFromQuery("sample query");
 ```

 In this case we have created a new SearchRequest for the query 'sample query'.
-The SearchRequest will have resaonable defaults for running a basic search.
+The SearchRequest will have reasonable defaults for running a basic search.
 However, there is two configuration options that we need to manually set.
 First, we need to set which scoring function to use when ranking documents.
 This is done via the addMatchingModel() method as shown below:

 ```java
 srq.addMatchingModel("Matching","BM25");
 ```

+In this case we are using [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a classical model from the Best Match familty of document weighting models.
 Second, we need to specify in the SearchRequest that we want to use the post filter we enabled above named 'decorate':

 ```java
 srq.setControl("decorate", "on");
 ```

-In this case we are using [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a classical model from the Best Match familty of document weighting models.
 Finally, we issue the search:

 ```java
 queryingManager.runSearchRequest(srq);